Solange Macamo

-Dr Solange Laura Macamo is lecturer of Archaeology and Heritage Management in the Department of Archaeology and Anthropology, Eduardo Mondlane University, Mozambique.
+Dr Solange Laura Macamo is a lecturer of archaeology and heritage management at the Department of Archaeology and Anthropology, Eduardo Mondlane University, Mozambique.
 From 2010 to 2016 she was also the National Director for Cultural Heritage, Ministry of Culture and Tourism, Mozambique.

 Career

 Macamo is a lecturer in archaeology and heritage in Mozambique.
 She studied for her doctorate at Uppsala University in archaeology of southern Mozambique from the thirteenth to eighteenth centuries.
 Her research interests include pottery from the Massangir District, where variations in pottery style reflect migration around the region.
-She has worked on rock art sites in Mozambique viewing them as cultural landscapes.
-One geographical area of interest for Macamo is the Zambezi River Basin.
+She has worked on rock art sites in Mozambique, viewing them as cultural landscapes.
+One of her geographical areas of interest is the Zambezi River Basin.
 Macamo also works on the archaeology of urban landscapes in Mozambique.
-She has also strongly advocated for the protection of Mozambique's underwater archaeology.
+She has advocated for the protection of Mozambique's underwater archaeology.

-'Rising From the Depths' is and AHRC funded research project exploring the coastal heritage of East Africa - Macamo is a co-investigator advising on regional co-ordination.
+'Rising From the Depths' is an AHRC-funded research project exploring the coastal heritage of East Africa - Macamo is a co-investigator advising on regional co-ordination.
 One aspect of the project is exploring the textile heritage of Katembe, led by Macamo.
 She has lectured internationally on Mozambique's cultural heritage.